• Home

 Many places I applied involved multiple locations, sometimes up to 10 different cities.
 That indicates the outlier.

-Also, I applied to so many places that it won’t fit all on one graph.
-So, some places have been cut out. these are the main places.
+Also, I applied to so many places that it won’t fit all in one graph.
+So, some places have been cut out.
+These are the main places.

 (Right click, view image or enlarge to view larger version of graphs)